This pane clears float!

 Financial statement analysis was also introduced in Unit 1.
 Financial statement analysis provides the ability to evaluate company performance.
 The additional ratios and analysis techniques will assist the project manager in understanding the impact changes will have on a company.
 These techniques also create a deeper understanding of the overall financial results which can improve communication with company leadership.

-The first three units created an accounting foundation that provides an understanding of financial statements, highlights the impact of general business transactions, and establishes a method to evaluate company results through financial analysis.
+The first two units created an accounting foundation that provides an understanding of financial statements, highlights the impact of general business transactions, and establishes a method to evaluate company results through financial analysis.
 This accounting foundation is critical to take the next step of understanding how to manage operations and company performance on a day-to-day basis using managerial (or management) accounting.

 Managerial accounting is central to a company’s planning and controlling activities whether those activities be for the organization as a whole, for individual departments, or for individual projects.
 Managerial accounting focuses primarily on costs and the movement of cost in changing company conditions.
 This unit provides a strong foundation to costs, cost movement, and analyzing business performance using alternative income statement methods.